Skip to main content

 Frequently Asked Questions

-BANKFIRST FINANCIAL SERVICES has a Bank Health Score of C (51/100).
+Bankfirst Financial Services has a Bank Health Score of C (51/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANKFIRST FINANCIAL SERVICES holds $2.7B in total assets and $2.3B in total deposits.
-It is located in COLUMBUS, MISSISSIPPI (FDIC Certificate #8870).
+Bankfirst Financial Services holds $2.7B in total assets and $2.3B in total deposits.
+It is headquartered in Columbus, Mississippi (FDIC Certificate #8870).

-BANKFIRST FINANCIAL SERVICES has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 0.62%, and the return on assets is 1.13%.
+Bankfirst Financial Services has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.62%, and the return on assets is 1.13%.

 Yes.
-BANKFIRST FINANCIAL SERVICES is FDIC-insured (Certificate #8870).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bankfirst Financial Services is FDIC-insured (Certificate #8870).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: